Connectome Inspired Neural Network

 Conductance scaling for each synapse type

-Parameters: g syn g_{\text{syn}} g syn β
+Parameters: g syn g_{\text{syn}} g syn β for different neurotransmitter types

 Method: Optimize to match known circuit behaviors (e.g., tap withdrawal circuit dynamics)